bennettslin/yearlings_bobtail_app/NIGHT_COLOURS_WORK.md

     * Bedroom
     * Liz couch
     * Basement bed
-* Add gate and wall to Liz couch
-    * Remove fence
 * Make peacocks future instead of night magic.
 * Have dark and spotlight cubes for future.
 * Audit for correct ground height